Tryouts for the 2016-2017 Sailing team will be held on September 3rd and 4th.

 We are a competitive and recreational sailing club at Queen's University in Kingston, Ontario.

 We sail double-handed in 420 and Flying Junior fleets, and also individually in Lasers.
-We have an active keelboat team that competes internationally, a bunch of skiff-sailing racers, and a rockin' Recreational Sailing Club for more casual sailing.
+We have an active keelboat team that competes internationally, a bunch of skiff-sailing racers, and a rockin' Recreational Sailing Club.

 Our home court is the Kingston Yacht Club.
 We sail in windy Kingston Harbour.
 KYC is so close to Queen’s main campus you can walk to practice.

-We have a full-time coach, and we have awesome support from our Yacht Club.
-We are constantly improving, and Queen's is leading the way as a model for collegiate sailing in Canada.
+We have a full-time coach, and we have awesome support from our Yacht Club and Alumni.
+Queen's is leading the way as a model for collegiate sailing in Canada.